tykiww/tykiww.github.io/_posts/2017-03-05-fitting-a-seasonal-arima.md

 tags: [asta, arima, base R, big data, vizualization,]
 ---

-*Predict the MONTHLY US residential energy consumption for the next 2 years for the 'Short-Term Energy Outlook'*
+*What is the MONTHLY US residential energy consumption for the next 2 years for the 'Short-Term'*

 ![](http://needtoknow.nas.edu/energy/media/media_browser_uploads/images/item_1_.jpg)

 In one of my last posts I went through a non-seasonal ARIMA, looking at annual values, _but what if the values I am looking for are not annual, but monthly?_

-  **No problem!
-Just change the y limits and gather monthly datapoints.
-Pretty simple, right?
-  Well, not really..**

 As behavioral economics dictates, monthly values tend to rise and fall according to season.
 Winter Holidays seem to bring in some the highest volume of consumption during a period.
 Ice cream sales on aggregate decrease significantly during the winter (though the amount I ate seemed rather consistent growing up).